onap/testsuite/README.md

 ## Executing ETE Testcases
 ### Overview
-Two scripts have been provided in the root of the ete-testsuite project to enable test exectution
+Two scripts have been provided in the root of the ete-testsuite project to enable test execution

 * runTags.sh - This shell uses Robot [Tags] to drive which tests are executed and is designed for automated testing.
 * oneTest.sh - This shell is designed for unit testing of individual .robot files.
 It accepts a single argument identifying the .robot file in robot/testsuites to execute.